Requirements for Using Cloud Center

 Access to one of the last four releases of MATLAB and Parallel Computing Toolbox™.

 To find out which release version you are using, start MATLAB and type

 To check that you have network access to cloud resources, on the Home tab, select Parallel > Create and Manage Clusters, then in the Cluster Profile Manager select Test Cloud Connectivity.

 For more information on server sockets accessed by the MATLAB client to connect with cloud resources, see Server Sockets Accessed by Client.

-Only Linux-based Amazon Machine Images (AMI) are available via this application.
+Only Linux-based Amazon Machine Images (AMI) are available via Cloud Center.
 MATLAB code is generally compatible between different operating systems, but you must use Linux-specific versions of executable files or programs.
 You cannot use Windows– or Mac– specific files, such as user-defined MEX-files, Excel spreadsheets, databases, third-party applications.